Chris Cleverley – Live From the Glass Isle | Self Release

 There’s something immediately uplifting about Manzanita’s guitar playing, certainly on the opener “Shambar’’, which was recently released as a single from this fine retrospective album.
 Analog Africa have now released a limited edition vinyl release of Trujillo, Perú 1971 – 1974, which features fourteen mostly instrumental compositions that showcases the wealth of electrifying Peruvian cumbia and guaracha songs and tunes, which in turn makes dancing difficult to avoid.
 Try keeping still during “Un Sabado Por La Noche” or indeed “L Caihuita”.
 Berardo Hernández, better known as Manzanita, emerged in the late 1960s as a leading figure on the Peruvian music scene, with his electric criollo style, seemingly parting the waters to make way for this energising and infectious music among the Spanish, African and indigenous population.
 After his unfortunate passing in 2007, there’s a sense that now might be the right time to revisit some of his remarkable and delightfully vibrant music.
 This is indeed a good place to start.

-La Caihuita is included on this week’s Vaults radio show.
+La Caihuita is included on this week’s Northern Sky Vaults Radio Show.

 Mark Germino – Midnight Carnival | Red Parlor Records